triciasdmngo/time-tracker/README.md

 # time-tracker

 A macOS menu bar app that watches what you're working on throughout the day and reminds you to log your timesheet at a set time.
+Built because I always forget to log my time and struggle keeping my timesheets up-to-date.

-It captures the active app and window title every 2 seconds, buckets them into categories (dev, meeting, comms, docs), and optionally reads your git commits.
+**What it does:** It captures the active app and window title every 2 seconds, buckets them into categories (dev, meeting, comms, docs), and optionally reads your git commits.
 At your configured reminder time, it fires a macOS notification.
 You can also pull up the summary any time from the menu bar icon.

+**Disclaimer:** Initially written in Go, then rewritten in Python as a learning project with the help of Claude Sonnet 4.6.
+The code works but may not follow all Python best practices.
+I'm learning as I go.

 ```
 ⏱